 Not an exciting topic, but the captions were great for scrolling captions.

-If you use scrolling captions, ensure they have these four factors:
+If you use scrolling captions, ensure they follow these guidelines:

 - Move from left to right and top to bottom.
 (Get this!
-There have been times when the captions moved up.
+There have been times when the captions moved in the opposite direction.
 It was dizzying!)

 - Scroll smoothly.